 ~ Night Magic by Karen Robards - a spy novel with twists that's funny and hot.

-^ A Passion for Books: A Book Lover’s Treasury of Stories, Essays, Humor, Lore, and Lists on Collecting, Reading, Borrowing, Lending, Caring For, and Appreciating Books, edited by Harold Rabinowitz & Rob Kaplan - reading this made me want to quit my job, find a crappy apt. on the Mississippi, and devote myself to writing.
+^ A Passion for Books: A Book Lover’s Treasury of Stories, Essays, Humor, Lore, and Lists on Collecting, Reading, Borrowing, Lending, Caring For, and Appreciating Books, edited by Harold Rabinowitz & Rob Kaplan - reading this made me want to quit my job, find a crappy apartment on the River, and devote myself to writing.
 Which is what I truly intend to do...when I grow up.

 ~ Picturing Will by Ann Beattie - not a "happy" book, or comfortable, but it gets under your skin.